Quantcast

 Personal life

-Ferrer was married five times:
+Ferrer was married five times and had six children:

-• Phyllis Hill (1948–1953): Ferrer and Hill wed on May 27, 1948, and they moved to Burlington, Vermont in 1950, where they subsequently found it difficult to keep their marriage together.
+• Phyllis Hill (1948–1953): Ferrer and Hill wed on May 27, 1948, and they moved to Burlington, Vermont in 1950.
 Ferrer returned to Puerto Rico because his mother died.
 They divorced on January 12, 1953.

-• Rosemary Clooney (1953–1961): Ferrer first married Clooney on June 1, 1953, in Durant, Oklahoma.
+• Rosemary Clooney (1953–1961): Ferrer first married Clooney on July 13, 1953, in Durant, Oklahoma.
 They moved to Santa Monica, California, in 1954, and then to Los Angeles in 1958.
 Ferrer and Clooney had five children in quick succession: Miguel (February 7, 1955 – January 19, 2017), Maria (born August 9, 1956), Gabriel (born August 1, 1957), Monsita (born October 13, 1958) and Rafael (born March 23, 1960).
 They divorced for the first time in 1961.

 • Rosemary Clooney (1964–1967): Ferrer and Clooney remarried on November 22, 1964, in Los Angeles; however, the marriage again crumbled because Ferrer was carrying on an affair with the woman who would become his last wife, Stella Magee.
 Clooney found out about the affair, and she and Ferrer divorced again in 1967.

-• Stella Magee (1977–1992): Ferrer married Magee in 1977, and they remained together until his death in 1992.
+• Stella Magee (1977–1992): They remained together until his death in 1992.

 Death